salms358/Drip-By-Salmz/README.md

 - The errors from the failed project have been resolved as now the confirmation emails should work.
 The payments should show correctly on the Admin control panel now.

+- Default image in place when image is not added to product

 ## Deployment